Tomas Tucek: Doubles discipline

 Open doubles freestyle is one of the main disciplines in the sport of footbag.
 Competitors perform 3 minutes long routine to any music of their choice.
 The scoring of performances is quite similar to the scoring of figure skating.
 There are 6 judges giving their marks for technical and artistic level of the performance.
 The technical mark includes mainly difficulty, variety and execution of performed tricks.
 The artistic mark includes mainly choreography, "communication" with spectators and originality.
-Both marks are strongly influenced by the number of mistakes - fallings of player´s bag to the ground.
+Both marks are strongly influenced by the number of mistakes - fallings of player's bag to the ground.
 These mistakes are called drops.
 All marks are transformed into ranks (the highest mark means rank 1 etc.).
 The competitors with the lowest sum of ranks win.

 Tomas Tucek and Martin Sladek are innovators of the discipline.
-They have invented dozens of new tricks and have been showing some of these in their competing routines.
-The most of these tricks haven´t been performed by other competitors and few of them haven´t been ever executed by others.
+They have invented several of new tricks and have been showing some of these in their competing routines.
+Some of these tricks have never been performed by other competitors and few of them haven't even been executed by others.